 In 2014, Pascale Peyronie brought in Michel Rolland as their consultant to work with not only Chateau Fonbadet, but also Chateau Pauillac.

-Starting with the 2015 vintage, the estate began focusing their attention on Chateau Pauillac.
+Starting with the 2015 vintage, the estate began focusing its attention on Chateau Pauillac.
 Chateau Pauillac comes from vines located in Saint-Lambert, in the far south of the Pauillac appellation.
-Pichon Baron and Chateau Latour also also have vines there.
+Pichon Baron and Chateau Latour also have vines there.

-Chateau Pauillac comes from a 2 hectare parcel of vines that is divided into 2 blocks.
+Chateau Pauillac comes from a tiny, specific 2-hectare parcel of vines that is divided into 2 blocks.
 The larger parcel is in St. Lambert.
-The smaller parcel is in the north west of Pauillac on the Milon plateau.
+The smaller parcel is in the northwest of Pauillac on the Milon plateau.
 Due to the cooler terroir and more clay in the soils, they use that parcel for their Merlot.
+For Chateau Pauillac, the parcels are planted to 60% Cabernet Sauvignon and 40% Merlot.

 The wine is vinified using micro-vinification techniques, meaning that the grapes were fermented entirely in barrel.
 The wine is aged in 100% new, French oak barrels.